 From 2003 until 2011 another WB television series, “One Tree Hill,” filmed in Wilmington.
 In 2005, NBC’s one-season sci-fi series “Surface” lensed in Wilmington.
-The HBO series “Eastbound & Down,” NBC’s “Revolution,” and the CBS series “Under the Dome” also film in Wilmington, N.C. and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach.
+The HBO series “Eastbound & Down,” NBC’s “Revolution,” (season 1), FOX’s series “Sleepy Hollow” (seasons 1 & 2) and the CBS series “Under the Dome” also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach.

 Frequently Asked Questions about DAWSON’S CREEK:

 DAWSON’S CREEK wrapped its final season in April 2003.
-Sets are no longer in use or available to the public.
+DC sets are no longer in use or available to the public.
 However, EUE/Screen Gems Studios (1223 N. 23rd Street), the largest production facility east of Hollywood, still hosts visiting productions.
-Weekend studio tours were reopened to the public in April 2014 and sometimes include sets from current productions.
+Weekend studio tours are not available during 2016, however when they are available they often include sets from current productions.
 For information on weekend studio tours, visit http://studios.euescreengems.com/nc/tours/ (Please keep in mind that production schedules sometimes change and may affect tour/set availability.
 Prior to your visit, please call the tours hotline at 910-343-3433 to confirm tour dates/times.)
 Visitors can also experience Wilmington’s film history via a guided walking tour of downtown movie locations.
-The Hollywood Location Walk of Old Wilmington (http://www.hollywoodnc.com) and the Hollywood Segway Tour (http://www.capefearsegway.com) include some of the locations used in DAWSON’S CREEK and ONE TREE HILL and other films and TV shows, including more recent productions.
+The Hollywood Location Walk of Old Wilmington (www.hollywoodnc.com) includes some of the locations used in ONE TREE HILL and DAWSON’S CREEK and other films and TV shows, including more recent productions.

 Locations outside the Historic District, but worth the drive: Just across the river, there’s Battleship Park (on Eagle’s Island, beside the Battleship NC--site of “The Winter Fair” in the “Psychic Friends” episode).
 Other filming locations in New Hanover County include: Airlie Gardens (Airlie Rd., 2 mi. west of Wrightsville Beach); New Hanover County Arboretum (6206 Oleander Dr.—where Jen said her final episode ‘goodbye’); Jungle Rapids Family Fun Park (5320 Oleander Dr.--filmed in the main arcade and in Big Splash Café); UNC-Wilmington (601 S. College Road--doubled as the Capeside High School campus); Kenan Auditorium (UNCW campus, 601 S. College Rd.); Greenfield Lake (1702 Burnett Blvd.--appears as “Burham Lake” in the show); Banks Channel (across from Blockade Runner Resort) and various docks at Wrightsville Beach, among other locations, including the Dockside Restaurant (1308 Airlie Rd.--appeared as "The Icehouse" when the camera was facing the water).
 On Pleasure Island, the Carolina Beach Marina (the Winner Queen--at Carl Winner Blvd.), Carolina Beach Boardwalk (Carolina Blvd.) and Carolina Beach State Park (off Hwy.
 421 S.) in Carolina Beach appeared in the show's early episodes.
 The beach around the Kure Beach Fishing Pier (K Ave. off Fort Fisher Blvd.) doubled as the Maine coastline during season 5; and in season 6, the NC Aquarium at Fort Fisher (900 Loggerhead Rd., Kure Beach) stood in as the New England Aquarium in Boston.
 The Cape Fear Shoals exhibit with its quarter-million gallon saltwater tank doubles as "Cape Cod Shoals."
 Filming has also taken place at the Fort Fisher State Historic Site (1610 Fort Fisher Blvd.
 S., Kure Beach) and the Fort Fisher-Southport Ferry (Ft.
 Fisher Blvd.
 S.).
 The quaint village of Southport (30 mi. south of Wilmington) is also used as a location.